JoshWillik/pymp3/README.md

 Extra notes:
 Running any operation except -d will move incompatable files to .delete Invalid files marked .mp3 *should* be passed over with a printed warning.

+Limitations:
+Will not work for folders that have more than 991 duplicate files Will not work for discnumbers greater than 9